 The quesadilla is an original dish from Mexico.
-Quesadillas are a simple and tasty way to add healthy ingredients that make it unique to you!
+Quesadillas are a simple and tasty way to add nutritious ingredients that make it unique to you!
 This meal is a great way to introduce cooking to your child.
 Try the Black Bean Cheese Quesadilla and add a variety of protein and veggies to each one you make!
 Allow your child to think outside of the box; advocate for them to be a part of the entire recipe creation, from the grocery store to in-the-kitchen cooking!
-Getting your children involved in the cooking process builds a lifelong healthy relationship with food.
+Getting your children involved in the cooking process builds a lifelong, healthy relationship with food.

 Find the printable version of this recipe HERE.

 - Try adding salsa, plain Greek yogurt, avocado, or cilantro as toppings.

 - Other ideas for add-ins: beef, chicken, or ahi tuna for extra protein; different types of cheese for flavor balance; a variety of vegetables like peppers, onion, tomatoes, spinach, avocado, pineapple – be creative!

 Ingredients: (4 quesadillas)